1. Introduction: The Bio-Acoustic Paradigm

 The "Landscape" is the central data structure in Conchordal.
 It acts as the shared environment for all agents, a dynamic scalar field representing the psychoacoustic "potential" of every frequency bin.
 Agents do not interact directly with each other; they interact with the Landscape, which aggregates the spectral energy of the entire population.
 This decouples the complexity of the simulation from the number of agents ($O(N)$ vs $O(N^2)$).

-The Landscape is updated every audio frame (or block) by the Analysis Workers.
+The Landscape is updated every audio frame (or block) by the Analysis Worker.
 It synthesizes two primary metrics:

 • Roughness ($R$): The sensory dissonance caused by rapid beating between proximal partials.